-- When the merchant uses the access token to access the user resources, regardless of the scope type, the user ID must be returned by Mobile Payment Partner.
+- When the merchant uses the access token to access the user resources, regardless of the scope type, the user ID must be returned by Mobile Payment Provider.

 The merchant will refresh the access token before the expiration time, which is specified by

 accessTokenExpiryTime in the response of Authorization Apply Token interface.
-When the request of refreshing token is processed successfully, Mobile Payment Partner must return a new
+When the request of refreshing token is processed successfully, Mobile Payment Provider must return a new

 refreshToken, and set the original

 refreshToken to be invalid.
-Considering some special cases, such as jitter, it's suggested that Mobile Payment Partner sets a time duration of 5 minutes, during which the merchant can use the same
+Considering some special cases, such as jitter, it's suggested that Mobile Payment Provider sets a time duration of 5 minutes, during which the merchant can use the same

 refreshToken to refresh the access token.